jstenmark/ChatCopyCat/README.md

 #### VSCode AI prompt workflow utility

-Effortlessly utilize AI prompts in your coding workflow with ChatCopyCat - the subtle yet powerful VS Code extension
+Effortlessly copy code between your IDE and *AI-assistant/ChatGPT* tab

 </div>

 ---
 ## Just Code and Chill 🛋️
 ChatCopyCat isn’t about hype.
-It's your coding sidekick that respects your space and enhances your workflow without fanfare or intrusion, sliding into the chatter with a "do your thing" attitude.
+This extension respects your space and enhances your workflow without fanfare or intrusion, sliding into the chatter with a "do your thing" attitude.
 No sales pitch, just a nifty tool that's there when you need it, invisible when you don't.
 It's about keeping things real and your code flowing.

+> **Tailored for developers seeking efficiency and precision**, this tool offers a suite of features like intelligent clipboard management, customizable code interactions, and token-efficient performance enhancements.
+Whether you're streamlining code snippets, managing project contexts, or optimizing code structures, ChatCopyCat enhances productivity without complicating your workspace.
+Its adaptable nature ensures it fits perfectly into your coding style, making it an indispensable part of your software development toolkit.

 - **Sync with Simplicity**: Effortlessly sync your code with AI prompts.
 - **Customizable Interaction**: Add context to your code in your own style.
-- **Token Economy**: Minimize token usage for optimal performance.
+- **Token Economy**: Minimize token usage for optimal LLM-performance.

 Code as serene as a cat napping in a sunbeam, that's ChatCopyCat for you.